Paris Saint-Germain FC (women)

-Paris Saint-Germain Football Club (/fr/), commonly referred to as Paris Saint-Germain or simply PSG, are a French professional women's football club based in Paris.
-It is the women's football department of parent club Paris Saint-Germain FC.
-Founded in 1971, they compete in the Première Ligue, the top division of French football.
-Their home ground is the Campus PSG.
+Paris Saint-Germain Football Club, commonly referred to as Paris Saint-Germain, PSG, Paris, or Paris SG, are a French professional women's football club based in Paris, France.
+It operates as the women's football department of Paris Saint-Germain FC.
+Founded in 1971, the club competes in the Première Ligue, the top tier of women's football in France, and plays its home matches at Campus PSG.
+PSG have been a top-flight club since 2001, when they won the Seconde Ligue title and secured promotion.